Skip to content

 3. Title 24 Part 6 energy compliance forms (CF1R), signed by a CEA.

-4. Structural calculations stamped by a CA-licensed engineer for two-story or hillside lots.
+4. Structural calculations stamped by a CA-licensed engineer for two-story or hillside lots — see hillside soils for what's expected on slopes.

 5. Soils report on lots with a slope greater than 20%.